Servo Setup and Test

 The MotionPlus EtherCAT master is contained in the MotionPlus URCap.
 It communicates with the the UR Controller over shared memory to send external axis positions from the controller to the EtherCAT drives at 2ms intervals - following the 500Hz clock cycle of the UR controller.

 Install the URCap using a USB thumbdrive inserted into the teach pendant.
-For more information on installing URCaps in general, please refer to this document [add reference here].
+For more information on installing URCaps in general, please refer to this page: Installing a URCap or this page specifically for MotionPlus URCap installation.

 Tested Servos